prernaparashari/the_cozy_cup/README.md

 # the_cozy_cup
-A fully responsive multi-page website for The Cozy Cup coffee shop.
-Built using HTML5, CSS3, and vanilla JavaScript.
-Features include a digital menu, order form, and contact page — ideal for small businesses.
+The Cozy Cup is a static coffee shop website designed with clean HTML and CSS — includes pages like Home, Menu, About, and Contact.